experiencor/test-repo/README.md

+Easy training on custom dataset.
+Various backends (MobileNet, SqueezeNet, InceptionV3) supported.
+A YOLO demo to detect raccoon run entirely in brower is accessible at https://experiencor.github.io/yolo_demo/demo.html.

 # YOLOv2 in Keras and Applications

-This project aims to implement all the details of YOLOv2 in Keras with Tensorflow backend.
-It also explores to apply YOLOv2 to some interesting applications.
+This repo contains the implementation of YOLOv2 in Keras with Tensorflow backend.
+It supports training YOLOv2 network with various backends such as MobileNet and InceptionV3.
+Links to demo applications are shown below.
+Head to https://experiencor.github.io/yolo_demo/demo.html for a Raccoon Detector demo run entirely in brower with DeepLearn.js and MobileNet backend (it somehow breaks in Window).

 ## Todo list:
 - [x] Warmup training